-The Group has formulated the V73 Medium-Term Management Plan to be concluded in the Company's 73rd Term (fiscal year ending March 31, 2024).
-In the Plan, the Group states the quantitative target of achieving an ROE of 5% at an early stage.
-As measures for achieving this target, we will diligently implement the following measures.
+Based on the above, the Group has formulated the V73 Medium-Term Management Plan (V73) to be concluded in the Company's 73rd Term (fiscal year ending March 31, 2024), and is currently implementing the Plan.
+By diligently implementing the following measures, we will strive to maintain an ROE of 6% or higher during the period of V73, and to strengthen a foundation for the next Medium-Term Management Plan.

-1) Improve profitability through business structure reform and expand business in growth markets
+1) Improve profitability through business structure reform and expand business in growth markets i) Expansion of existing business and improvement of profitability